nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 #define IMM(i) ((i)&0x1F)
 ```

 Explaining each of them it's not exactly in the scope of this article, but things can become much clearer if you read a good tutorial on bitwise operations.
-Also, they work quite similar to `FIMM`, we just use a different mask to get the last 3 bits instead of 1.
+Also, they work quite similar to `FIMM`; we just use a different mask to get the last 3 bits instead of 1.

 All in all, our `add` function finally looks like this: